veillette/physics-book/contents/ch29PhotonMomentum.md

 very small.
 It is for this reason that we do not ordinarily observe photon momentum.
 Our mirrors do not recoil when light reflects from them (except perhaps in cartoons).
-Compton saw the effects of photon momentum because he was observing x rays, which have a small wavelength and a relatively large momentum, interacting with the lightest of particles, the electron.
+Compton saw the effects of photon momentum because he was observing X-rays, which have a small wavelength and a relatively large momentum, interacting with the lightest of particles, the electron.

 <div id="Example1" class="example" markdown="1">